 If any of you know us and our walking, we are never great at following a trail.
 However, the trail of Santa Ana PR1-SLV was a surprising hidden treasure.
 Without a doubt, life is about learning, exploring and having adventures.
-Consequently, with the new era of Covid19, it has been a great opportunity to discover areas away from the people.
+Consequently, we embraced the Covid19 years and it was a great opportunity to discover areas away from the people.
 Messines has been a town for many years we have regarded as kind of boring.
 However, in the past year it has grown on us.
 Furthermore, we are sure to be writing more posts of discoveries in the Messines, Silves areas.

 We walk in a small group of 4, the Amorosa Amblers.
 Our 1st choice post 2021 lockdown was PR1-SLV locally known as the Santa Ana (Sant´ Ana) walk.
 This is a walk we have undertaken 3 or 4 times already but never the official trail.
 Nevertheless, we have a mission to add some more official trails to the Pac4Portugal (Alex Cracknell) Wikiloc content.